RavensbourneWebMedia/Web-development-workshop/sessions/week-01.md

-# How does the WWW work?
+# How does it WWWork?

 One of the emerging themes from your drawings *should* be that the WWW is a **Web of interlinked knowledge**, in constant evolution.